 To our knowledge, such protocols were first proposed in FaB and Zyzzyva around 2005.
 Those initial protocols had safety and liveness errors that were later fixed (and implemented in SBFT).
 Recently, there has been increased interest in this line of research with Banyan, Kudzu, and Alpenglow that gave Simplex-inspired variants.

 In this post, we describe a natural Simplex-style protocol achieving the above guarantees.
-Our approach is simply to merge the 3-round and 2-round protocols from our last two posts with virtually no additional modifications.
+Our approach is to merge the 3-round and 2-round protocols with minimal modifications.
+The key subtlety is enforcing the Fast < Slow ordering of certificates and requiring both to complete a view.

 2-round $n=5f+1$ recast to $n=3f+2p+1$